Phosphate-mining production is expected to grow by 2 percent through 2020. Find out which countries produced the most phosphate last year.

 Mine production: 4 million MT

-Israel saw a slight rise in phosphate-mining production last year, and has slightly greater reserves than Tunisia.
+Israel saw a slight rise in phosphate-mining production last year.
 Israel Chemicals (ICL) (NYSE:ICL) is a major firm involved in fertilizer production in the country.

-In March 2018, ICL said it intends to invest “tens of millions of dollars in the coming years in entrepreneurial initiatives, innovation and development of agricultural technologies.”
+In 2018, ICL said it intends to invest “tens of millions of dollars in the coming years in entrepreneurial initiatives, innovation and development of agricultural technologies.”
 The firm believes this strategy will improve its competitiveness in the minerals space.
-It comes at a time when the company has announced a new change in leadership — CEO Asher Grinbaum announced his wish to step down in February 2018, and the board is likely to appoint Raviv Zoller as the new CEO later this year.
+It comes at a time when the company has announced a new change in leadership — CEO Asher Grinbaum announced his wish to step down in February 2018, and the board appointed Raviv Zoller as the new CEO.

 Mine production: 3.9 million MT